DoWhy-GCM: An extension of DoWhy for causal inference in graphical causal models: Three-Step Recipe

-\dowhygcm is based on graphical causal models, a formal framework developed by the Turing award winner Judea Pearl to model cause-effect relationships between variables in a system.
-A key ingredient of graphical causal models is the causal graph which represents the relationships among the observed variables, with an arrow from a cause to its effect.
-A causal graph is also a graphical blueprint of sequential data generation processes along the arrows.
-That is, each variable has its own data-generating process (also called its ``causal mechanism'') that describes how its values are generated from the values of its parents.
-These processes are assumed to be modular, or autonomous, or invariant, i.e., we can independently change the causal mechanism of one variable without affecting the causal mechanisms of other variables in the system (see \citet[Ch.~2]{causality_book} for a review on the implications of modularity assumption in causal inference).
-In general, there are three key steps to answering a causal question using graphical causal models, which \dowhygcm embraces.
+\dowhygcm implements a general purpose framework for modeling graphical causal models, which is based on the formal framework developed by Judea Pearl~\citep{Pearl2009}.
+Cause and effect relationships are represented via directed edges and the data generation process of each node in the graph given its parents is described by a so-called \textit{causal mechanism}.
+These mechanisms are assumed to be modular, i.e., we can independently change the causal mechanism of one variable without affecting the causal mechanisms of other variables in the system (\citet[Ch.~2]{causality_book}).
+Typically answering a causal question using GCMs involves 3 key steps, which \dowhygcm embraces.